jeremyButtler/alnSeq/usingThisCode.md

 ## Printing alignments

-### Printing alternative alignments
+### Printing alternative alignments from a scan

-Alternative alignments can be printed with the printAltWaterAlns function (fun-04 waterman.c/h).
-This functions takes the alnMatrixStruct returned by WatermanAltAln (not WatermanAln) and memWaterAltAln (not memWaterAln), a min score to keep an alternative alignment, and an output file.
+Alternative alignments can be printed with the printAltWaterAlns function (fun-01 general/genScan.h).
+  This function takes the alnMatrix or alnMatrixTowBit structure returned by WatermanScan and memWaterScan, a min score to keep an alternative alignment, and an output file.

 ### Printing primary alignments